-The 7 Best Fashion Documentaries On Netflix Right Now
+The 6 Best Fashion Documentaries On Netflix Right Now

-If The Met Ball is your christmas and you just can’t get enough of fashion week, then your idea of a nice evening at home — when there’s no runway being walked — likely includes a trip into Netflix’s warehouse of fashion docs.
+If The Met Ball is your Christmas and you just can’t get enough of fashion week, then your idea of a nice evening at home — when there’s no runway being walked — likely includes a trip into Netflix’s warehouse of fashion docs.
 But what should you watch?
 And, if you’re new to couture (but definitely a fan), where’s a good place to start?

 We’ve got you covered!
-Here are the best fashion (turn to the left!) documentaries on Netflix streaming right now!
+Here are the best fashion documentaries on Netflix streaming right now!

 Jeremy Scott: The People’s Designer